SWey60/BitwigRemotes/README.md

 # BitwigRemotes
-A repository for Bitwig device remote control mappings Unzip and place in one of these:
+A repository for Bitwig device remote control mappings.
+Unzip and place in one of these:

 \Users\username\Documents\Bitwig Studio\Library\.settings\devices (Mac)